PhiCtl/Panda-final-project/index.md

 ## How do environment-linked topics evolve from 2015 to 2020 ?
 Among those quotes, what is the proportion of men and women speakers ?

 *TODO Alix plot* + comments
-Not finished, I will add comments!  _Alix I removed your plots for the moment because it raised some build errors, and it didn't print on the website_
+Not finished, I will add comments!
+Evolution of the proportion of men and women speakers over the five years

+{% include evolution_prop_men_women.html %}

 Who are the 30 most famous speakers over the five years?
 By famous we meand the number of occurences the quote occurs in the articles.

+{% include  most_famous_all.htm %}

+Who are the mmost famous men?

+{% include most_famous_men.html %}

+Who are the most famous women?

+{% include most_famous_women.html %}

+How evolved the number of occurences of the most famous speakers over the 5 years?

+{% include evolution_most_famous.html %}

 ## Show me what you're talking about and I'll tell you who you are